Accreditation

 Vocational Placement Success

 One of the most tangible indicators of our program’s effectiveness is the vocational placement of our graduates.
-Ninety-five percent of our graduates secure vocational placements within one year of graduation, compared with a 90% average across all member institutions of the Association of Theological Schools (ATS).
+Ninety-seven percent of our graduates secure vocational placements within one year of graduation.

 Student Satisfaction and Educational Quality